 Versatile ingredient composed of several non-volatile alcohols.
 Functions primarily as a surfactant, but can also be used as a skin-conditioning agent, emulsifier, and solvent.

 Sodium lauryl sulfate (SLS) is one of the most sensitizing cleansing agents used in skincare products.
 In fact, it’s considered a standard comparison substance for measuring the skin sensitization of other ingredients.
-Thus, in scientific studies, when they want to establish whether or not an ingredient is problematic for skin, they compare its effect to the effect of SLS.
+In fact, in scientific studies, when the researchers want to establish whether or not an ingredient is problematic for skin, they compare its effect to that of SLS.

 sodium laureth sulfate